suntong/cascadia/README.md

   -o, --out            *The output file (or stdout) -c, --css            *CSS selectors
-  -p, --piece           sub CSS selectors within -css to split that block up into pieces -d, --delimiter[=     ]   delimiter for pieces csv output
+  -p, --piece           sub CSS selectors within -css to split that block up into pieces
+                        format: PieceName=[RAW:]selector_string
+                        RAW: will return the selected as-is; else the text will be returned -d, --delimiter[=     ]   delimiter for pieces csv output
 ```